Cancer Surveillance System

 The counties included the CSS reporting area are Clallam, Grays Harbor, Island, Jefferson, King, Kitsap, Mason, Pierce, San Juan, Skagit, Snohomish, Thurston, and Whatcom.
-The CSS reporting area has a population of approximately 4 million people (2000 Census), 75% of whom reside in King, Pierce, or Snohomish counties.
-The racial distribution of the CSS area is as follows: White: 80.4%; Black: 4.2%; Asian: 7.2%; Native American: 1.4%; Hawaiian or Pacific Islander: 0.5%; Other: 6.3%.
-Approximately 5% of the population is self-identified as being of Hispanic origin.
+The CSS reporting area has a population of approximately 4.9 million people (2016 estimate), over 75% of whom reside in King, Pierce, or Snohomish counties.
+The racial distribution of the CSS area is as follows: White: 75%; Black: 5%; Asian: 11%; Native American: 1.6%; Other: 7.4%.
+Approximately 10% of the population is self-identified as being of Hispanic origin.

 Principal Investigator: Stephen M. Schwartz, PhD

 Co-Principal Investigator: Christopher I. Li, MD, PhD, MPH

 Director of Information Services: Mary Potts, RHIA, CPA, CTR